Pediatric Surgery

 Aim & Objectives

-• To provide comprehensive and specialized surgical care for Paediatric patients, ensuring their physical and emotional well being.
+• To provide comprehensive and specialized surgical care for Pediatric patients, ensuring their physical and emotional well being.

-• To establish a center of excellence in Paediatric surgery, integrating cutting-edge technologies and evidence based practices.
+• To establish a center of excellence in Pediatric surgery, integrating cutting-edge technologies and evidence based practices.

 • To foster a multidisciplinary approach, collaborating with pediatricians, Neonatologists, nurses and support staff to deliver holistic healthcare to young patients.

-• To prioritize research and innovation, contributing to advancements in Paediatric surgical techniques and treatment.
+• To prioritize research and innovation, contributing to advancements in Pediatric surgical techniques and treatment.

-• To serve as a regional hub for Paediatric surgical education, training and professional development.
+• To serve as a regional hub for Pediatric surgical education, training and professional development.

 Treatments

-At the Department of Paediatric Surgery of MGMCH, we invest our efforts and expertise to detect and treat various types of Ailments
+At the Department of Pediatric Surgery of MGMCH, we invest our efforts and expertise to detect and treat various types of Ailments

-• Neonatal and Paediatric Gastrointestinal & Hepatobiliary Surgery
+• Neonatal and Pediatric Gastrointestinal & Hepatobiliary Surgery

 • Hydrocephalus, spinal dysraphism